-After myriad rumors and leaks, Capcom finally revealed Resident Evil Village during Sony’s PS5 showcase.
+After myriad rumors and leaks, Capcom finally revealed Resident Evil Village during Sony’s PS5 showcase in June 2020.
 The reveal featured a nearly three-minute video, showing off the game’s tone, visuals, and a bit of its enemies and characters, too.
 It included surprisingly more info than many had expected, and when combined with various interviews with Capcom, along with a Special Developer Message video, there’s quite a bit we do know about Village.

 - Resident Evil 8 rumored to be darkest and grisliest yet in series